-Electric Distribution Reliability - Customer minutes of interruption for customers experiencing multiple interruptions greater than or equal to 4.

-Fossil Power Plant Reliability - The Monroe and Belle River Random Outage Factor (ROF) which is the weighted average of the six base load coal units' year-end ROF.
+- 1. CEMI4 Customers Customers experiencing multiple interruptions greater than or equal to four, expressed as a percent of total customers served. - 2.
+All Weather CAIDI (Customer Average Interruption Duration Index) All customers experiencing an outage, the average minutes of interruption, regardless of weather conditions. - 3.
+Blue Sky CAIDI A subset of All Weather CAIDI for those days where there is no declared storm.
+A storm is declared when there are 15,000 outages in 24 hours. - 4.
+Fossil Power Plant Reliability The Monroe and Belle River Random Outage Factor (ROF) which is the weighted average of the six base load coal units' year-end ROF.
 A unit's ROF is the percentage of time that a unit is not capable of reaching 100% capacity, excluding planned outages.